Our commitment to equality, diversity and inclusion

 Working with local communities

 Our mission, ‘Supporting people in Dorset to lead healthier lives’, means that we need to work with a range of communities and populations to support them in accessing and using local health services.
 We need to increase knowledge about healthcare needs to enable our communities to lead healthier lives.
+We work closely with local people, patients, providers, staff and voluntary organisations to help reduce inequalities and eliminate any discrimination within our services and working environments.

 Our equality objectives